When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 The original version of this review was published on 21 September 2022

-So what’s different from Series 8?
+What’s different from Watch Series 8?

-The 2022 Watch SE is lacking a few things you get from the more expensive Series 8.
+The 2022 Watch SE is lacking a few things you get from the more expensive Watch Series 8.
 Firstly, it’s 1mm smaller, with a 44 or 40mm case size, though Apple says the screen real estate itself is 20% larger on Watch Series 8.
 That’s because the display has a larger bezel.
 It’s not dustproof, but it is still waterproof to 50m.
-The display isn’t always-on as with Series 5 and later.
-The Watch SE can’t measure your blood oxygen or take an ECG.
-There’s no temperature sensor (so while it can track cycles, it can’t react to temperature changes).
-Finally, it doesn’t have the option of fast charging but if, like us, you charge overnight then that really isn’t too much of an issue.
+The display isn’t always-on, as with Series 5 and later.

 Design

-The Watch SE is only available with a recycled aluminium case in midnight (almost black), starlight and silver.
+The Watch SE is only available with a recycled aluminium case in midnight (almost black), starlight and silver colours.
 If you want any special editions or a stainless steel finish, then you need to get the Watch 8.
-As we mentioned above, there is more of a black bezel around the SE’s display.
+As mentioned above, there is more of a black bezel around the SE’s display.
 That’s a shame, but you can live with it.
-On our midnight review model, you can hardly tell where the screen begins.
+On my midnight review model, you can hardly tell where the screen begins.
+However, it could seem more pronounced on the lighter-coloured models.

-However, it could seem more pronounced on the lighter-coloured models, for example.
-Otherwise the design is strikingly similar to the low-profile design of Watch Series 7 and 8.
-The only other difference we’ve noticed is that the digital crown (the rotating dial on the side of the watch) seems clicker and ever so slightly noisier to press than on Series 8.
-Watch SE is very lightweight at 33g and provided you have a comfortable strap (we’ve tried a lot of bands and still find the Fluoroelastomer sport band the most comfortable.
+Otherwise the design is strikingly similar to the low-profile Watch Series 7 and 8.
+The only other difference I’ve noticed is that the digital crown (the rotating dial on the side of the watch) seems clickier and ever so slightly noisier to press than on Series 8.
+The Watch SE is very lightweight at 33g, and comfortable – depending on your strap.
+I’ve tried a lot of bands and still find the Fluoroelastomer sport band the most comfortable.

 Performance and battery life